-The first tier provides one additional period of planning for one day per 2011-2013 semester with a successful CLASS Keys evaluation and a minimum of 80% of their students achieving 75% on system-wide unit assessments.
+The first tier provides one additional period of planning for one day per semester with a successful Class Keys evaluation and a minimum of 80% of their students achieving 75% on system-wide benchmark assessments.

 At the second level, teachers gain opportunities for additional professional learning experiences and materials for their classrooms if the school sees 5% gains on EOCTs and GHSGT in all subject areas.

 Certified staff who reach tier three will receive a \$750 monetary award and opportunities to attend a national conference if the school reaches its school goal.

 A6.
-Use data to identify and implement an instructional program that is resea rch-based and vertically aligned from one grade to the next as well as aligned with State acad Actions: The goal of the instructional program is not only to increase academic demic standards.
-Timeline: The goal of the instructional program is not only to increase academic progress, but also to have more students remain in high school and finish on time.
-The instructional program for Hutchings is designed to improve student achievement as 21 st Century learners.
-The graduation rate over the past three years has moved from 49.5 to 71.2 percent; however, since Hutchings has the attendance area that spans the entire Bibb County School District, data from year to year will vary.
-Students enter and exit Hutchings as it does not have a fine arts or athletic program or feeder zone.
-Building relationships with the students and providing academically relevant studies are crucial to establishing stability.
+Use data to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards.

+The goal of the instructional program is not only to increase academic progress, but also to have more students remain in high school and finish on time.
+The instructional program for Northeast is designed to improve student achievement as 21st Century learners.
+The graduation rate over the past three years has moved from 43.8 to 53 percent.

 The key to preparing students for college or post-secondary learning is a rigorous high school course of study.
 Therefore, teachers must set college-ready expectations for students, teach rigorous content so that students can apply knowledge in new situations, and use teaching methods that engage students in learning to reason, write, and use information in complex ways.
 To accomplish this, teachers must use the GPS to guide their planning, instruction, and the development of assessments.

-In the twenty-first century, students need at least some post-secondary education to earn a decent wage.
-Most manufacturing jobs, long a good option for high school dropouts to earn a living wage, now require post- secondary training and skills and it is important that high school students know this.
-The instructional model reflects three broad approaches to teaching and learning: Core academics: a rigorous core academic college-preparatory program for all students that provides opportunities for project-based learning and technology-embedded instruction ; Relevance: a curriculum that is relevant to student interests and/or the world in which they live; and Personalization: personal relationships between adults and students are fostered to ensure all students are known well by at least one adult.
-Timeline: August 2010 through Years 2 and 3
+In the twenty-first century, students need at least some postsecondary education to earn a decent wage.
+Most manufacturing jobs, long a good option for high school dropouts to earn a living wage, now require postsecondary training and skills, and it is important that high school students know this.

+The instructional model reflects three broad approaches to teaching and learning:

+- Core academics: a rigorous core academic college-preparatory program for all students that provides opportunities for project-based learning and technology-embedded instruction; - Relevance: a curriculum that is relevant to student interests and/or the world in which they live; and - Personalization: personal relationships between adults and students are fostered to ensure all students are known well by at least one adult.